What Is the RADIUS Protocol and How Does It Work?

 Credential Authentication and Authorization

-Since RADIUS servers don’t store credentials, they have to reference a directory to verify credentials and check current policies.
-To protect data during this communication process, clients and servers use a shared secret: a security key or password they both know but never transmit.
+RADIUS servers don’t store credentials; they reference a directory to verify credentials and current authorization attributes.
+To protect data during referencing, clients and servers use a shared secret, a security key or password they both know but never transmit.

 Here’s how the RADIUS packet request process works: